 Verify that the board is connected to the host with an Ethernet cable, and then click Test Connection to test the physical connection to the board.

 This step in the SoC Builder is visible only if your top model includes a processor model.

 Load and Run Application

 If your top model includes an FPGA model, but no processor model, the button shows as Load.

 Verify that your board is connected to the host computer.

 If your top model includes a processor model, connect to the board with an Ethernet cable.

 If the top model includes an FPGA model, but no processor model, connect to the board with a JTAG cable.

 Click Load and Run.
 This action loads the generated bitstream to the FPGA, programs the processor, and runs the application.

-If you selected Tune parameters and monitor signals in external mode in step 5, this action loads the bitstream to the FPGA and opens the model in external mode.
+If you select Tune parameters and monitor signals in external mode in the Select Build Action step, this action loads the bitstream to the FPGA and opens the model in external mode.
 You can now choose signals for logging and monitoring or change tunable parameters.
-In the System on Chip tab, in the Run on Hardware section, you can click Monitor and Tune to run the instrumented application on hardware.
-Click Connect if you previously built and loaded your design to an FPGA.
-This action connects your instrumented Simulink model to the FPGA model.
+In the System on Chip tab, in the Run on Hardware section, click Monitor and Tune to run the application on hardware.
+Click Connect if you already built your design and loaded it onto an FPGA.
+This action connects your Simulink model to the FPGA model.